-Given these uncertain and changing times, charter schools may or may not have a school calendar ready to upload by the submission deadline this year of August 2, 2021.
-If the charter school has a tentative calendar based on available information and guidance at the time, please submit with the August 2nd submission.
-Charter schools will be able to upload an updated school calendar into the portal at any time but no later than September 15, 2021.
+If the charter school has a tentative calendar based on available information and guidance at the time, please submit with the August 1, 2022 submission.
+Charter schools must upload a final school calendar into the portal and may do so at any time but no later than September 15, 2022.